Is Marbella Safe? All Your Questions Answered By a Local

 Walking in Marbella is very safe during the day, especially in areas like the old town or Puerto Banús.

-The only thing to be aware of is pickpocketing when it’s crowded, which often happens in the summer months or special events like Christmas and Easter.
+The only thing to be aware of is pickpocketing when it’s crowded, which often happens in the summer months or special events like Christmas, the Carnival and Easter parades.

 If you’re wondering, “Is Marbella safe at night?
 Walking in Marbella at night is safe in popular areas.
 Nevertheless, if you travel solo, as I sometimes do, don’t walk late in quiet areas with poor lighting, and be careful in nightclubs if you choose to go out.